Are women and men equal in the Netherlands?

 It’s not only language that is important.

-We asked students of the BLC Dutch summer school what their experiences were about men and women in the Netherlands.
+We asked students at foreigners what their experiences were of relationships between men and women in the Netherlands.

-From Brasil to Sweden: “Men and women are pretty equal in the Netherlands”
+From Brazil to Sweden: “Men and women are pretty equal in the Netherlands”

 Most foreigners think that the Netherlands is pretty good for women.
 This comes from men and women from all over the world.